The table below shows the different tuition fees for with the requirements that must be met.

 - Bank transfer / deposit

-For the 2018-2019 academic year, you can arrange the tuition fee authorization via Studielink from 28 June 2018.
+For the academic year, you can arrange the tuition fee authorization via Studielink from the second half of June 2023.
 You will receive an email from StudieLink with more information and instructions.

 By signing the account holder declares to be in agreement with the conditions that apply to the authorization of the collection of tuition fees.
 The authorization must also be signed by you if you are not the account holder.